2 Remote host onboarding with Elemental #

 For more details on the Edge Image Builder, check out the Getting Started Guide for it (Chapter 3, Standalone clusters with Edge Image Builder) and also the Component Documentation (Chapter 9, Edge Image Builder).

-From a Linux system with Podman installed, run:
+From a Linux system with Podman installed, create the directories and place the base image:

 mkdir -p $ELEM/eib_quickstart/base-images